BabylonJS/Documentation/content/How_To/audio/Playing_sounds_and_music.md

 This code loads the `music.wav` file from the web server, decode it and play it in the callback function only once using the `play()` function.
 The play function plays the sound immediately if no parameter is passed.
 You can provide a parameter of type number to play the sound after x seconds.

-Test it in this playground: <Playground id="#PCY1J#1" title="Load and Play Sounds With A Callback" description="A simple example loading a sound and playing it once after the file has loaded." image=""/>
+Test it in this playground: <Playground id="#PCY1J#1" title="Load and Play Sounds With A Callback" description="A simple example loading a sound and playing it once after the file has loaded."/>

 ## Playing a sound on mouse click or keydown